Rockers (soundtrack)

 Rockers is the soundtrack to the 1978 film of the same name.
 It was released in 1979 by Mango Records and includes some of the songs heard in the film by Jamaican reggae musicians such as Junior Murvin, Bunny Wailer, Burning Spear, Peter Tosh and Jacob Miller.
+A compact disc appeared in 2002 on the Palm label, a reissue imprint of Island Records.

 Critical reception

 Martin C. Strong called the album "one of the best samplers of 70s reggae on the market, with an iconoclastic, end-of-an era feel".
 MusicHound Soundtracks opined that it is "a fine collection of artists and tunes," with "many of the giants of contemporary reggae," as well as "some lesser-known talents".
 Robert Christgau wrote: "First side's a smart reggae compilation, [...] side two's just honorable soundtrack".
 AllMusic claimed that "the soundtrack remains one of the most diverse yet coherent albums of the roots age".
 In 2024, Rolling Stone magazine named Rockers the 52nd greatest soundtrack of all time.